Themahdiesta/traktr/README.md

-# Traktr -- Intelligent Web Pentest Orchestrator
+# Traktr -- plowing the web

 > *"One command.
 Full enumeration.
 Smart LFI.
 OSCP-safe by design."*